stephenc/datadog-badges/README.md

 The badges will be available at URLs: `http://hostname:8080/account/{subdomain}/monitors/{monitorId}`.
 Using our example again, monitor 12345 would be exposed on `http://hostname:8080/account/example-team/monitors/12345`

+The query parameter `?q` can be used to filter the results of the status check, using our best guess as to how filters work, e.g. `http://hostname:8080/account/example-team/monitors/12345?q=env%3Aprod` should give the same results as available from datadog at `https://example-team.datadoghq.com/monitors/12345?q=env%3Aprod`.
+Pull Requests welcome if you identify any issues with how we parse this string compared with how Datadog parses it.

 The following line options cane be used to modify the server configuration: